ujanssen/learning-go-lang/sms.md

 - draft or sent (author)
 - inbox, trash (recipient)

-A message can have a stat tags
+A message can have a state tags

 - read or unread (recipient)
 - deleted